 - After performing file operations, it's essential to close the file using the

-method to release system resources. - Example:
+close()method to release system resources. - Example:

-closes the file associated with thefile
+file.close()closes the file associated with thefileobject.

 - After performing file operations, it's essential to close the file using the